mosi-arch/research/Mathematics/README.md

 In the second dimension, the third dimension of this equation is different.

 ### In linear algebra:
 In each 4-year period, you travel half the distance of the previous period.
+A line by width 21.000.000 each period half of the distance.